A Second-Order TGV Discretization with $90^{\circ}$ Rotational Invariance Property: Numerical Algorithms and Application to Image Restoration

-Here, we consider the denoising problem and evaluate our proposed discrete TGV and compare it to classic discrete TV, Condat's TV and the classic discretization of TGV.
-Consider the general form of the denoising problem
+Here, we formulate the discrete inverse problems utilizing variational models, and for denoising, and upscaling, we evaluate our proposed discrete TGV and compare it to classic discrete TV, Condat's TV, Shannon TGV, and the classic discretization of TGV.
+Consider the general form of the inverse problem}